vapene/paper_classification_v2/README.md

 # paper_classification_v2

 Paper Classification AI
-This is an implementation of paper classification module designed for combinatorial project with professor Lee Arum.
+This is an implementation of paper classification module designed for combinatorial project with professor Arum Lee.
 ALthoguh the original code is based on An Ensemble of Simple Convolutional Neural Network Models for MNIST Digit Recognition, dataset is self-made.

 ## Environment